How to Do

 3. Repeat as quickly as can be controlled.

-The squat thrust can help you grow strength in your triceps and pecs while simultaneously working your hamstrings, quadriceps, and glutes.
-Cardiovascular health can be improved by squat thrusts.
-Squat thrusts can add an aerobic aspect to your training program by raising your heart rate if done correctly.
+Thrust squats can help you grow strength in your triceps and pecs while simultaneously working your hamstrings, quadriceps, and glutes.
+Cardiovascular health can be improved by thrust squats.
+The thrust squat movement can add an aerobic aspect to your training program by raising your heart rate if done correctly.

-How To Do Squat Thrusts, Thrust Squats, Burpee Variations, Easy Burpees.
+How To Do Thrust Squat, Thrust Squats, Burpee Variations, Easy Burpees.